The Exit Plan.

 ― Koos Kruger

-Welcome to Module 8: Exit Plan
+Welcome to Module 8: The Exit Plan

 At the end of the day, entrepreneurs and investors are in this for the same reason, to generate a return sufficient to justify the effort and risk.
-An exit can mean different things to different people so exit planning is an important part of the process.
+An exit can mean different things to different people so business exit planning is an important part of the process.
 Consider how you will define success and craft an exit scenario that satisfies your ambition.
 Be sure to ground your expectations in reality.
 For example, many venture capitalists seek opportunities that can gain massive scale so if you can’t see your business as a $100 million company in the future, VCs are probably not for you.
 However, success comes in many flavors and it is up to you to define it.

-It’s might seem strange to spend time thinking about the end of your journey when you are only getting started but proactive exit planning is a very important step in the entrepreneurial process.
+It’s might seem strange to spend time thinking about the end of your journey when you are only getting started but proactive business exit planning is a very important step in the entrepreneurial process.
 It’s critical to have a goal, a target, a measurement of success so you know what you are working towards.
 An exit can mean different things to different people; ranging from a merger/acquisition to an initial public offering (IPO) to a closely held sale to a plan to harvest the company’s cash flow or a liquidation.
 All of these options have pros and cons, this is definitely not a “one size fits all” analysis.
 Factors such as capital required to launch, growth prospects and your personal goals all impact the exit strategy for the business.

-A compelling Exit opportunity the following:
+A compelling Exit Plan has the following: